 Jenna and David Kella are on the run from enormous personal tragedy—the unexplained death of their four-year-old son, Josh.
 An inherited home outside of Eureka, California, promises a new start for them and their surviving son, Miles.
 But when they arrive they find that their grief has followed them.
 Jenna sees visions of a ghostly toddler, and her husband hears the sound of children’s laughter in the backyard.
 One of these visions even resembles their dead son, Josh.
 Miles wakes in the night to see a vision of a sulking man telling him “to be a good puppy.”
 Just what kind of house of horrors have the Kellas stumbled into?

-This subtle homage to will delight those who revel in the ghoulish cast of characters in The Shining’s Overlook Hotel.
+This subtle homage to Rosemary's Baby will delight those who revel in the ghoulish cast of characters in The Shining’s Overlook Hotel.
 When Caroline Evans’ husband is murdered in Central Park, she finds herself the widowed mother of two children.
 Luckily, her re-marriage and move to a new apartment building on the Upper West Side give her hope that things are looking up.
 Sorry, Caroline.
 Once there, her children Ryan and Laurie start having horrible nightmares, and their neighbors exhibit strange behavior.
 At first Caroline thinks it might just be growing pains, but then again, children do have a sixth sense about these things.

 The Haunting of Hill House